GluuFederation/docs-oxd-prod/3.1.2/sources/libraries/languages/java/index.md

 To learn about the parameters supported by this operation check the [API page](https://gluu.org/docs/oxd/api/#update-site-registration)

-A typical use case is that of extending the lifetime of a client: When using dynamic registration in Gluu Server, the client is created with an expiration time (around one day by default).
+A typical use case could be extending the lifetime of a client: When using dynamic registration in Gluu Server, the client is created with an expiration time (around one day by default).
 If your application is a long-running one, you may like to set a value further in the future.
 Here is an example of how to do so:

 ```
 //client should be a global variable (host and port are those of oxd-server)